-WORK ZONE - TN is adding an additional overtime project which will be for traffic enforcement in and around active work zones.
-The Tennessee Department of Transportation (TDOT) sends a report weekly to the THP command staff stating the worst work zone areas across the state.
-The locations for this enforcement will be determined based on this TDOT report.
-The requirements for this project will be to complete a Level III inspection every hour in a safe area around the work zone and maintain 2 contacts an hour.
-Due to increasing demands on troopers instead of adding total number of overtime hours, some hours will be pulled from other overtime projects from previous years in order to reallocate the hours for this new project.
-Approximately 2,304 hours will be alotted to the new WORK ZONE overtime project.
+FY 2023 update: WORK ZONE - TN has added an additional overtime project for traffic enforcement in and around active work zones which is called the TDOT Work Zone Enforcement program.
+This overtime was approved and awarded in the MCSAP FY 2022 grant.
+The purpose of the project is to reduce the total number of crashes that occur within a work zone.
+The Tennessee Department of Transportation (TDOT) will be working closely with THP to determine the locations for this enforcement.
+The requirements for this project will be to complete at least one Level III inspection every four hours in a safe area around the work zone and maintain two contacts per hour.
+Approximately 2,304 hours will be allotted to the new WORK ZONE overtime project.